 Let’s talk about running and walking outside and the BEST Face Mask options during the Coronavirus outbreak.
-Do you need to wear a face mask while exercising right now?
+Do you need to wear a face mask, like an n95 mask, while exercising right now?
 And if so – what kind of face mask is best for runners and walkers?
 New tips and info to stay healthy and keep running during the pandemic.

 Today we’re talking about: